rossmacarthur/upon/README.md

 ### MSRV

-Currently the minimum supported version for `upon` is Rust 1.65.
-Disabling the **`filters`** feature reduces it to Rust 1.60.
+Currently the minimum supported version for `upon` is Rust 1.66.
 The MSRV will only ever be increased in a breaking release.

 ## Getting started